ThirdAILabs/Universe/thirdai_python_package_tests/distributed_training_sample/README.rst

         - Fill in the cluster configuration YAML file(cluster_configuration.yaml in cluster_configuration_files):
         - Edit all the required field in the cluster_configuration.yaml
         - head_ip: Add the IP for head node
-        - workers_ip: Add the IP for the workers node in the list
+        - workers_ip: Add the IP for all the worker nodes
         - ssh_private_key: Uncomment if ssh passwordless loging is not there on the nodes main_workers, max_workers: By default make them min_workers == max_workers == len(worker_ips)